 David has been Chief Executive of L&Q since February 2008.
 He has been with L&Q since 1988 and served as Group Director of Finance before his current appointment.

 David is a member of the G15 which represents London’s largest housing associations providing homes for one in ten Londoners and one quarter of all new homes.
 The G15 is working to solve the housing crisis by delivering good quality, affordable homes of all types.

 David is L&Q’s most senior lead champion for equality and diversity issues.
 This includes being an ally of our lesbian, gay, bisexual and transgender staff and residents network.

-Simon Rubinsohn is Chief Economist at RICS where he is responsible for overseeing macro-economic analysis, business strategy and the production of the high-profile suite of real estate market surveys.
+Simon is the Chief Economist at RICS where he is responsible for overseeing macro-economic analysis, business strategy and the production of the high-profile suit of real estate market surveys.